 We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.
 But we may receive compensation when you click links on our site.
 Learn more about how we make money from our partners.

 How much can I save by refinancing my student loans?

 Potentially shave thousands of dollars off the total cost of your loan.

 How much can I save on interest by refinancing?

-Borrowers with graduate student debt receive on average a 2% lower interest rate by refinancing, according to data from student loan providers Credible and LendKey.
+Borrowers with student debt receive on average a 2% lower interest rate by refinancing, according to data from student loan providers Credible and LendKey.
 How much you actually save in interest depends on several factors, including your current rate, loan balance and loan term.